limcross/secret_id/README.md

 end
 ```
 _I personally do not recommend this, because if the parameter is not a valid encoded id, it will look for the id `nil`._

+## Contributing
+Any contribution is welcome.

+### Reporting issues

+Please try to answer the following questions in your bug report:

+- What did you do?
+- What did you expect to happen?
+- What happened instead?

+Make sure to include as much relevant information as possible.
+Ruby version,
+SecretId version, OS version and any stack traces you have are very valuable.

+### Pull Requests

+- __Add tests!__ Your patch won't be accepted if it doesn't have tests.

+- __Document any change in behaviour__.
+Make sure the README and any  relevant documentation are kept up-to-date.

+- __Create topic branches__.
+Please don't ask us to pull from your master branch.

+- __One pull request per feature__.
+If you want to do more than one thing, send multiple pull requests.

+- __Send coherent history__.
+Make sure each individual commit in your pull request is meaningful.
+If you had to make multiple intermediate commits while developing, please squash them before sending them to us.